bytecodealliance/component-docs/component-model/src/language-support/c.md

 `wit-bindgen` can be used to generate C applications that can be compiled directly to Wasm modules using `clang` with a `wasm32-wasi` target.

 First, install the CLI for [`wit-bindgen`](https://github.com/bytecodealliance/wit-bindgen#cli-installation), [`wasm-tools`](https://github.com/bytecodealliance/wasm-tools), and the [`WASI SDK`](https://github.com/webassembly/wasi-sdk).

+The WASI SDK will install a local version of `clang` configured with a wasi-sysroot.
+Follow [these instructions](https://github.com/WebAssembly/wasi-sdk#use) to configure it for use.
 Note that you can also use your installed system or emscripten `clang` by building with `--target=wasm32-wasi` but you will need some artifacts from WASI SDK to enable and link that build target (more information is available in WASI SDK's docs).

 Start by generating a C skeleton from `wit-bindgen` using the [sample `add.wit` file](../../examples/example-host/add.wit):
 ```sh